Niki Mckenzie and Jared Bihun are the (Culinary) Wild Ones

 It has taken days—weeks, even—to get to this point in the preparation for tonight’s meal, an intimate, catered affair for just 10 couples.
 Birch bark has been ground down for flour to make a pastry for dessert; smoked fish has been sourced from Great Slave Lake; fireweed shoots and other local herbs have been foraged; caribou has been turned into a salty, rich rillette, the perfect substrate, Bihun and Mckenzie figure, for a light dusting of grated smoked bison heart.

 You won’t find food like this on the menu of any local restaurant, but that’s not for lack of vision.
-The whole point for Bihun and Mckenzie, and their collective, 86ykEATS is “to create a truly Northern-style cuisine while incorporating local artisans and products, adding a touch of theatre to a dining experience,” Bihun says.
+The whole point for Bihun and Mckenzie, and their passion project, 86ykEATS is “to create a truly Northern-style cuisine while incorporating local artisans and products, adding a touch of theatre to a dining experience,” Bihun says.
 For the time being, however, their method for getting what’s arguably the most creative food in the North is focused not on restaurants but on hosting catered events.

 After their dinner party in the woods, Bihun and Mckenzie, chefs with experience in world-class restaurants in four countries between them, sit down for an interview over breakfast at a local eatery.
 “There’s a lot of burgers up here, there’s a lot of wing nights, there’s a lot of meat and potatoes,” says Mckenzie, a transplanted New Zealander “But once you delve a little bit further, there’s a lot more going on...There are a lot of people doing really interesting things.”